darktable-org/dtdocs/content/module-reference/utility-modules/shared/metadata-editor.md

 metadata entry fields
 : A separate field is displayed for each metadata item.
 Hold Ctrl while scrolling with your mouse to increase the height of a field.
 Press Ctrl+Enter to insert a new line.
 Press Enter to apply any text entered in the current metadata field to the selected images.
 Double-click on a field's label to delete the contents of that field.

-reset
-: Double-click on the label erases the metadata content.

 apply
 : Apply new settings from the metadata entry fields to the selected images.